50 Essential Java Interview Programs

 10. Printing patterns

 Program to print a given pattern composed of ASCII characters.
-The solution must employ an effective algorithm, as opposed to directly printing the pattern as it is.
+The solution is required to employ an effective algorithm, as opposed to directly printing the pattern as it is.

 11. Printing repetitive characters in a string